 I learned some amazing tips for handling my camera and styling shots during the Click Retreat in January.
 Then I took the Confidence Workshop from MeRa Koh and really learned how to use my camera manually.
 This made a HUGE difference in my pictures!
 I still have a lot of improving to go, but it’s already come a long way, and my photos are more likely to get repinned if they look awesome.
 This helped my income because brands are more eager to work with someone who has excellent photography.

 #2: I took the Business2Blogger Course: BlogPreneur

-Ran by three amazing bloggers who combined make OVER 6 FIGURES A MONTH: Holly from Kids Activities Blog, Becky from Your Modern Family and Paula from Beauty Through Imperfection, this course teaches you EVERYTHING from photo editing, how to help a post go viral, social media, and writing for your audience.
+Ran by three amazing bloggers who combined make OVER 6 FIGURES A MONTH: Holly from Kids Activities Blog, Becky from Your Modern Family and Paula from Beauty Through Imperfection, this course teaches you EVERYTHING from photo editing, how to help a post go viral, social media, writing for your audience and most importantly, how I can sell my website one day.
 Guys, I haven’t even FINISHED all the great videos yet, as I work through them one by one, but my blogging business has seen a huge difference – this gave me a big push towards the end of last year, and has me super hopeful for 2016!

 #3: I Connected with Other Bloggers

 This isn’t a competition, it’s a community.
 Tearing each other down helps nobody, building each other up helps everybody!
 I’ve made some amazing friends and gotten new connections thanks to those friends.
 We help each other with blogging questions, bouncing off ideas, and support.
 I recently released my new Disneyland Activity & Autograph Book and asked in my communities if anyone could help me spread the word.
 I was left in tears as not a few, but DOZENS of wonderful bloggers didn’t hesitate to support my new project!
 These connections can be your lifeline with your blog – don’t ignore them.